KylePearce-SoftwareDeveloper/KylePearce-SoftwareDeveloper/README.md

 ### Hello there! 👋
-### I am currently a Full-Stack Software Engineer for Sigma Labs XYZ.
+### I am currently a Full-Stack Software Engineer for Idox.

 Qualification:
   - University of the West of Scotland (2015 - 2020).